-We implement the magnification bias correction using the \textsc{Coffe} library\footnote{\url{ https://github.com/JCGoran/coffe}} \citep{tansella2018coffe}, which provides directly $\xi\e{den-len}$, $\xi\e{rsd-len}$, $\xi\e{len-len}$ in bins of $(r_\perp, r_\parallel)$ using curved-sky linear theory and given an input linear power spectrum.
-It was noted in \cite{jelic-cizmek2021flatsky} that, although there is in general no large differences between the curved-sky and flat-sky prescriptions at the scales of interested for us, that is $r \lesssim 150~h^{-1}$Mpc, the $\xi\e{den-len}$ component is quite sensitive to the adopted prescription.
+We implement the magnification bias correction using the \textsc{Coffe} library\footnote{\url{ https://github.com/JCGoran/coffe}} \citep{tansella2018coffe}, which directly provides $\xi\e{den-len}$, $\xi\e{rsd-len}$, $\xi\e{len-len}$ in bins of $(r_\perp, r_\parallel)$ using curved-sky linear theory and given an input linear power spectrum. \cite{jelic-cizmek2021flatsky} noted that although there is no large differences between the curved-sky and flat-sky prescriptions at the scales of interest for us in general, that is $r \lesssim 150~h^{-1}$Mpc, the $\xi\e{den-len}$ component is quite sensitive to the adopted prescription.
 We therefore adopted the full curved-sky implementation.

-Our theoretical model for the redshift-space correlation function therefore consists in CLPT-GS prediction for non-linear RSD, and the curved-sky linear theory prediction for the additional lensing magnification correction.
+Our theoretical model for the redshift-space correlation function therefore consists of the CLPT-GS prediction for non-linear RSD and of the curved-sky linear theory prediction for the additional lensing magnification correction.
 Formally, the anisotropic correlation function model is given by

 A final step involves evaluating $\xi\e{model}$ at coordinates $(r,\nu)$ using that $r=\sqrt{r^2_\perp + r^2_\parallel}$ and $\nu=r_\parallel/r$, and computing associated multipole moments as

 where $\mathcal{L}_\ell$ is the Legendre polynomial of order $\ell$.